slothsoft/parkitect-blueprint-investigator/README.md

 So the length of the GZIP... since the image is 512 * 512 pixels, and it takes two pixels to form a byte, the maximum length is 512 * 512 / 2 = 131,072.
 This number is to high to put into a short integer (max value 32,767 or 65,535 if unsigned), so it should be an integer, which needs 4 bytes.

-From the `BlueprintManager` so far, typical values seem to be around 500 to 15,000, for the flower images it's the former.
+From the `ImageDataManager` so far, typical values seem to be around 500 to 15,000, for the flower images it's the former.
 So the length has to have a lot of 0 in its encoding, also the flower PNG should all have around the same value, the same is true for the cinema PNGs.
 Castle should have a way higher number.
 All of which makes me think it's bytes 3 to 6.
-Using that length for the `unzip()` method of the `BlueprintManager` surprisingly works.
+Using that length for the `unzip()` method of the `ImageDataManager` surprisingly works.

 Bytes 0 to 2 seem to be fix so far, so I'm guessing these are a magic number so Parkitect knows this image is a blueprint file.